Ukraine's 1st electoral district

 Ukraine's 1st electoral district is a Verkhovna Rada constituency in the Autonomous Republic of Crimea.
 Established in its current form in 2012, it is located entirely in the city of Simferopol.
-It includes the city's Central and Railway districts.
-The constituency is home to 162,822 registered voters, and has 94 polling stations.
+It includes the city's Central and Zaliznychnyi districts, covering the south-western half of the city.
+The constituency is home to 162,256 registered voters, and has 95 polling stations.
 Since the Annexation of Crimea by the Russian Federation in 2014, the seat has been vacant.